In June 2016, the Central Board of Direct Taxes (CBDT) repealed angel tax for startups. This article provides an overview on the same.

 Angel Investment tax (or simply angel tax) was introduced in 2012 Union Budget.

 In simple terms, capital raised by an unlisted company against an equity issue of shares in excess of the fair market value is taxable in the hands of the companies as “income from other sources” under Sec 56 (2) of the Income Tax Act and charged at corporate tax rate.
 The purpose is to curb the inflow of black money into start-ups under the guise of angel investments.
+During any crisis and if the company is in urgent need of money then applying for a post settlement loan is the best option to save the company and bring it back into the business.

 Section 56(2)(viib) analysis